AqwamCreates/DataPredict/docs/TermsAndConditions.md

 The Library is provided "AS IS" and without warranty of any kind.
 Licensor shall not be liable for any damages or losses, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the Library.

 ## Ownership and Credit
-User acknowledges that Licensor owns all rights, title, and interest in and to the Library, and User shall not claim ownership of the Library or any part thereof.
+* User acknowledges that Licensor owns all rights, title, and interest in and to the Library, and User shall not claim ownership of the Library or any part thereof.
 User shall credit Licensor in any publication or presentation that uses the Library.
+* The User must display the credit or source information to the public if the Library is used in commercial purposes.
+* If the User remove the credits or source information without the Licensor's permission, the User must pay a fine based on losses as a result from not displaying the credit or source information.

 ## Termination
 Licensor may terminate this Agreement at any time if User breaches any provision of this Agreement.
 Upon termination, User shall immediately cease all use of the Library and destroy all copies of the Library in its possession.